 If you do get lucky and live close to work, you may be able to get around without a car.
 Public transit works well and any people ride electric scooters or take a Lyft or Uber to get around.
 If you’re single, chances are a roommate has a car.
 That will be enough to get you to the beach or grocery store when needed.

-If an active lifestyle is important to you, you’ll find a lot of company in Los Angeles.
+If an active lifestyle is important to you, you’ll find a lot of company here.
 Niche ranked nine Los Angeles suburbs and surrounding areas in their top 25 healthiest cities including Torrence, Burbank, Pasadena, and Orange.

 One downside to healthy living in LA, is that a lot of the health-related aspects to LA stem from the vanity of Hollywood.
-Los Angeles is one of the cities with the most plastic surgeons per people.
-There are also stories of weird and wacky health phases and cult-like followings that come out of LA.
-Buyer beware.
+Los Angeles is one of the cities with the most plastic surgeons per person.
+There are also stories of weird and wacky health phases and cult-like followings that came out of LA.
+Buyer beware!

 Sure, Hollywood is a little vain… but it’s a ton of fun.
 You never know when you might see a star at a coffee shop or at an event.
 If you’re really star struck, you can check out the Hollywood Walk of Fame or even just drive around the neighborhoods of Beverly Hills.
 There is no shortage of touristy Hollywood activities.